-Why does the coronavirus encourage universities to switch to online learning and how does a pandemic affect the growth and development of the e-learning market?
+Why has the Coronavirus pandemic encouraged universities to switch to online learning, and how does this affect the growth and development of the e-learning market?

 It was previously assumed that the average annual growth rate of the e-learning market over the next 5–7 years would be 7–10%.
-However, the pandemic of 2020 and the subsequent limitations will obviously change the industry.
+However, the pandemic of 2020 and the subsequent limitations have of course changed this estimate for the better.

-In contrast to a number of markets negatively affected by coronavirus, online education is experiencing a period of sharp growth.
-This is largely due to the mandatory transfer of universities to online formats and the development of alternative and more effective distance learning tools.
+In contrast to a number of markets that were negatively affected by coronavirus, online education is experiencing a period of sharp growth.
+This is largely due to the fact that universities are being forced to move their courses to online formats, and they are now required to develop alternative and more effective distance learning tools.

-First of all, this relates to digital educational products based on game-based principles.
+Digital educational products are now being developed on game-based principles.
 The global five-year cumulative annual growth rate of this market is 33.2%, and revenue will exceed $24 billion by 2024.

 According to Metaari’s 2019-2024 Global Game-based Learning Research, there were 8 major development catalysts in the global game-based learning market in 2019: